He should be on the frontline of the pandemic response. Instead, he is facing deportation

 The ruling shocked his solicitors, who believe the application may not have been thoroughly examined.

-"It is difficult to understand why the Home Office would want an individual with such vast experience in infection control to be forcefully removed from the UK during a pandemic." says Maria Petrova, a London-based solicitor of law firm Duncan Lewis.
+"It is difficult to understand why the Home Office would want an individual with such vast experience in infection control to be forcefully removed from the UK during a pandemic." says Maria Petrova-Collins, a London-based solicitor of law firm Duncan Lewis.

 "We hope that the Home Office reviews this matter compassionately and properly considers the evidence put to them."

-Petrova claims that if Oti were outside the UK he would be eligible for a skilled visa.
+Petrova-Collins claims that if Oti were outside the UK he would be eligible for a skilled visa.

 A Home Office spokesperson declined to comment on the case, saying: "We do not routinely comment on individual cases."